FrikkieSnyman/Crowd-Source/README.md

 Congratualtions you have created your database.
 The only thing left now is to add your database credentails to the config.js file.
 ##Requirements.
 ###Functional.
+####Login System
+This system will connect to an already existing user database as provided by the client.
+This will then be integrated so that the app knows who did what.
+####Project System
+This system will be used to create projects.
+It will be built in such a way to allow for a project tree to be built.
+This system will be integrated to allow users to make estimations on the project.
+####Estimation System
+This is the system that will be used to provide estimations.
+From this system, statistical analysis can be made on past estimations.
 ###Non functional.